 Adopt-A-School – Oliver Wendell Holmes School

 As part of the Milwaukee Urban League’s mission to improve academic achievement and social growth among students in the community, we have adopted Oliver Wendell Holmes School located at 2463 North Buffum Street, Milwaukee, WI 53212.

 Since fall 2017 the League’s Education Department has worked closely with Oliver Wendell Holmes’ principal Mr. Patrick Chapman.
 We have partnered on initiatives to encourage students to excel in S.T.E.M.
 (Science, Technology, Engineering, and Math) based academics, utilizing the resources of the League and its partners.
 We are equally committed to providing educational and social support to their families.

-Youth Leadership Summit - Click for 2018 Summit details
+Youth Summit - Click for 2019 Summit details

-Given MUL’s history, the agency aspires to promote the value of civic engagement through our annual Youth Leadership Summit for over 100 students.
-It features a youth town hall, guest speaker luncheon, and culminates in a laptop award presentation to thirty college-bound high school seniors.
-Through interactive events and activities, Summit participants collaborate with each other, develop leadership and civic engagement skills, and explore options available to them after high school.
+Given MUL’s history, the agency aspires to promote the value of civic engagement and entrepreneuriship through our annual Youth Summit for over 100 students.
+It features guest speakers and culminates in a laptop award presentation college-bound high school seniors.
+Through interactive events and activities, Summit participants collaborate with each other, develop leadership and civic engagement skills, and increase business & financial readiness.

 Equity and Excellence Project

 Acknowledging that education is key to economic sustainability among youth from low income households, MUL through the National Urban League’s Equity and Excellence Project, has brought over eighty community stakeholders to the table to discuss and develop an initiative to secure equity in access to opportunities and better futures for all youth in the Milwaukee area, particularly those most often left behind.